snow6oy/recurrink/model/README.md

 ## Runbook
 Recipes for reference

+> as a plotter i want smooth pen strokes

+check that antialiasing is enabled in Inkscape

 ### Config
 > as a new installer i want to change config.py to suit my environment
 ```